Stomper10/CheXpert/README.md

 For those who want to compare the running environment, mine was as below(used GPU server).
 * Intel Xeon Silver 4216 CPU
 * 512GB memory
-* Nvidia Titan RTX GPU
+* Four Nvidia Titan RTX GPUs

 # 4. Task Lists
 - [x] Use subset of training dataset(10%) to check computational costs and performances.